Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Results

-Figure \ref{fig:SEIR_prop_mix} shows the time series of the susceptible, exposed, infectious, and recovered populations for each ethnicity.
-As expected with an SEIR model, a single epidemic wave that ends as a result of herd immunity in the population was observed.
-Recall that the transmission rates were fit to match the attack rates observed in the data.
+As expected with an SEIR model, a single epidemic wave that ends as a result of herd immunity in the population was observed (Figure \ref{fig:SEIR_prop_mix}).
+Recall that the transmission rates were chosen to exactly match the attack rates observed in the data (after adjustment for the assumed CAR).
 As such, the final recovered population in each ethnicity matched the number of people infected according to the attack rate data and the assumed value for CAR (indicated by the dashed horizontal line).

-For all the assumed values of CAR, we fit transmission rates to match the new attack values; see Figure \ref{fig:reprod_comp_prop_mix} and Table \ref{table:transmission_rates}.
-For all values of CAR investigated, Pacific Peoples had the highest transmission rate, followed by M\=aori, Europeans/Others, and then Asians.
+For all the assumed values of CAR, we chose transmission rates to exactly match the inferred attack rate values; see Figure \ref{fig:SA2_priority_assortative_unconstrained_transmission_rates} and Table \ref{tab:transmission_rates}.
+For all values of CAR investigated, the Pacific transmission rate was highest, followed by the M\=aori, European/Other, and then Asian rates, respectively.
 The initial reproduction number increased with a decrease in the assumed CAR and was highest when M\=aori and Pacific Peoples were given a higher CAR than the other groups.